GrygiriiS/meta-xt-prod-devel-rpi5/README.md

 ## Status

-This is release 0.2.0.
+This is release 0.2.0 (SCMI demo).
 This release supports the following features:

 * Zephyr operated control domain:
   * xen libraries integration that allows control of the other domains.
-  * domd with running OCI containers as Aos services capability.
+  * scmi shell interface for demo purposes.
 * Linux operated driver domain:
-  * controls hardware;
+  * controls hardware (USB, Ethernet, WiFi, NVME);
   * provides PV backends for the domains.
+  * SCMI controls PCI resets and pin-control
 * rpi_5_domd domain
   * zephyr-based domain built on top of zephyr-blinky sample;
   * GPIO device passedthrough to the domain to control onboard LED;